 Select Installation Options

-After running the installer, you’ll see an interactive prompt asking whether to proceed with the default installation or customize options:
+After running the installer, the rustup script displays an interactive prompt asking whether to proceed with the default installation or customize options:

 Type 1 and press Enter to proceed with the default installation (recommended).
 The installer will download and install the Rust compiler, Cargo package manager, and associated tools.
 Installation typically takes 1-5 minutes depending on your internet connection and hardware.